pycampers/pycampers.github.io/index.md

 PyCampers is techno religion, which preaches the python programming language.

 We need techno religions, because the old one's were never designed with technology in mind.
-Quite the oppsosite, really.
+(Hint: People who wrote religious texts never had access to technology.)

 [More here](https://www.youtube.com/watch?v=lgeyUd_piiU).